Denidu/Mini-MCommerce--App/README.md

 ├── MiniMCommerceApp.swift

 ---

+## Optional Features

+These features were optionally added to improve the app:

+- Stepper UI for quantity control in the cart

+- Cart total calculation updates in real-time

+- User feedback alert when adding an item to the cart

+- Toolbar buttons and clean native navigation experience

 ## Unit Testing
 This project includes unit tests for critical logic in the CartViewModel, ensuring reliable behavior for: